prrvchr/eMailerOOo/README.md

 ### What has been done for version 1.5.0:

+- Changed the wizard used when merging emails so that it opens in a dedicated window rather than modal as before.
+- Also changed the email Spooler to open in a dedicated window rather than modal as before.
+- These two new windows now display a progress bar as well as a status indicator when background tasks are launched.
+- If tasks are started while these windows are requested to be closed, then the tasks will be canceled if possible and their completion will be waited for before closing.
+- Completely rewritten the email Spooler, which now offers 3 tasks for sending emails, viewing an email, and merging a document:
+  - [sender.py][124]
+  - [mailer.py][125]
+  - [viewer.py][126]
+- If files are attached to an email and in PDF format, then they will follow the LibreOffice configuration settings found in: **File -> Export to -> Export as PDF** when being transformed.
-- All methods running in the background now use the UNO service [com.sun.star.awt.AsyncCallback][112] for callback.
+- All methods running in the background now use the UNO service [com.sun.star.awt.AsyncCallback][124] for callback.
-- Requires the **jdbcDriverOOo extension at least version 1.5.7**.
+- Requires the **jdbcDriverOOo extension at least version 1.6.0**.
-- Requires the **OAuth2OOo extension at least version 1.5.3**.
+- Requires the **OAuth2OOo extension at least version 1.6.0**.
+- Has been tested with LibreOfficeDev 26.2.

 ### What remains to be done for version 1.5.0: